Colin Braun: Racing career

-Braun started out his racing career at 6, racing quarter midgets.
-At 8 he went international, competing for factory kart racing teams in countries such as Monaco, Spain, France, and Japan.
-At 14 he moved to cars, winning championships in Formula Renault TR 1600 and Formula TR 2000 Pro Series.
+Braun started out his racing career at the age of six, racing quarter midgets.
+At the age of eight, he went international, competing for factory kart racing teams in countries such as Monaco, Spain, France, and Japan.
+At the age of fourteen, he moved to cars, winning championships in Formula Renault TR 1600 and Formula TR 2000 Pro Series.

 2006–2007

-At 16, Braun was part of the Team 16 squad and made his road racing debut in the Rolex 24 at Daytona with a Porsche 996 GT3, teammate to future NASCAR driver Brad Coleman.
-Braun made history as the youngest Daytona Prototype driver at 17, driving an Essex Racing Ford Crawford.
-In 2006 he joined Krohn Racing's No. 75 team, teaming with Jörg Bergmeister.
+At the age of sixteen, Braun was part of the Team 16 squad and made his road racing debut in the Rolex 24 at Daytona with a Porsche 996 GT3, teammate to future NASCAR driver Brad Coleman.
+Braun made history as the youngest Daytona Prototype driver at th age of seventeen, driving an Essex Racing Ford Crawford.
+In 2006, he joined Krohn Racing's No. 75 team, teaming with Jörg Bergmeister.
 Braun became the youngest winner of a major auto race on North American soil with his win at the Brumos Porsche 250 in Daytona.
-Due to the Master Settlement Agreement, was barred from participating in three races but still finished fourth in points while Bergmeister won the overall championship.
+Due to the Master Settlement Agreement, he was barred from participating in three races but still finished fourth in points while Bergmeister won the overall championship.
 He also became the youngest driver to stand on the podium at the 24 Hours of Le Mans with a second-place finish in his class in a Ferrari F430.
 He stayed on with Krohn for 2007, but was teamed with Max Papis.
 The team ended up in the top five in points, despite Braun being suspended for an incident at the Crown Royal 200 at Watkins Glen International.

 In 2007, Braun signed a driver development contract with Roush Fenway Racing.
 Braun made his stock car debut in the ARCA RE/MAX Series race at Gateway International Raceway, where he finished 13th.
 Braun later made his NASCAR debut in the Camping World Truck Series (was Craftsman Truck Series), driving the No. 50 RSC Equipment Rental Ford for Roush Fenway.
-He was running in the top 20 before a flat tire sent him into the wall and a 34th-place finish.
-He would also drive the No. 16 3M Ford at the Sam's Town 250 where he had a 30th-place finish.
+He was running in the top-twenty before a flat tire sent him into the wall and a 34th place finish.
+He would also drive the No. 16 3M Ford at the Sam's Town 250 where he had a thirtieth place finish.
 In November 2007, he was announced as the full-time driver of the No. 6 Ford, succeeding Travis Kvapil.